Your scheduling decision can shape everything from patient outcomes to nurse retention.

 Experiment when possible.
 If your workplace allows, experiment with different schedules to find what works best for your team.

 Connecteam is an all-in-one scheduling app that simplifies nurse scheduling with features like hassle-free schedule creation, open shifts for self-scheduling, and easy shift swaps.
-Nurses can manage their schedules and availability right from their mobile devices.
+Use the AI scheduler to instantly assign shifts based on preference, availability, and qualifications.
+Plus, nurses can manage their schedules and availability right from their mobile devices.

 Bottom Line on Nurse Schedules